-Lifeworlds is a horizontally organized group art exhibit exploring how power shapes our experience of place.
+Lifeworlds is a horizontally organized group art exhibit exploring how power affects our experience of place.
 Artists are encouraged to address a range of issues including political, socioeconomic, and ecological.

 WHY ARE NON-HIERARCHICALLY ORGANIZED ART EVENTS NEEDED?

 Apart from a very few noteworthy exceptions, mainstream art institutions limit access to public creative expression by imposing individualistic and competitive participation requirements.
 Artists are excluded unless they exert themselves to differentiate their projects from those of peers, and boast of a careerist collection of trophy-like credentials.
 Apart from privileging artists who have funds for training, and time and cultural capital to build personal brands, these gatekeeping criteria divert energy away from urgent issues, and pit artists against one another.
 They pose structural obstacles to solidarity.

 The naturalization of artistic competition echoes and reinforces the glorification of competition and ranking which dominates a growing number of workplaces, schools, and cultural spaces.
 Whether they focus on neoliberalism invading the art world or capitalism striving to appropriate traditions of creativity, critics agree that this institutional culture isolates people, rewarding an exceptional few while keeping the rest in obscurity and economic precarity.